jauco/jester/README.md

 This will create the following directories:

     ./src/features/       # the actual top level code that does stuff ./src/lib/            # supporting functionality
     ./build/artifacts/    # folder where your compiled application will be stored by jester ./build/karma/        # folder from which karma will run the unittests ./doc/api/            # jsdoc api documentation
     ./eslint-rules        # custom rules for javascript code quality analysis/

 And the following files:

     ./jester.json    # configuration for jester
-	./jsdoc.conf			# configuration for jsdoc
+    ./jsdoc.conf     # configuration for jsdoc, see: http://usejsdoc.org/about-configuring-jsdoc.html
     ./readme.md      # the readme is in markdown and will be included in the jsdoc output

 ## Writing features with jester